How much hp does a turbo add?

 Can I add a turbo to any car?

 A turbo is an engine modification that has come to stay, and many manufacturers are adopting it.
 However, if your engine is not turbocharged and you want it to be, you can.
 You can turbo any car as long as you can bear the extra costs and understand the right turbo for your engine.
+There are also other options that may increase the power output of your car, including the frequent question “how much horsepower does a cold air intake add“.
+Still, mounting a turbocharger on your engine is the best upgrade in terms of engine power.

 A turbo is an answer when you want your small engine to perform better and feel like a bigger one at a less financial and environmental cost.